rokath/trice/docs/TriceMessagesEncoding.md

 ### Unknown user data

-* Unknown user data are possible as part of the *Trices* extensions.
+* Unknown user data are possible as part of the *Trice* extensions.
   * Without the `-ex0` switch, `0000...` packages are ignored as unknown user data.
   * Without the `-ex1` switch, `0001...` packages are ignored as unknwno user data.
   * Without the `-ex2` switch, `0010...` packages are ignored as unknown user data.